Caiyangxiao/MASDesign/README.md

 ## 2. Extracted_Data.mx22

-contains the detailed data extraction results from research papers contained in the dataset.
-This file can be opened with MAXQDA 2022.
+contains the detailed data extraction results from research papers contained in the dataset (This file can be opened by MAXQDA 2020 or higher versions, which are available at https://www.maxqda.com/.
+You may also use the free 14 days trial version of MAXQDA, which is available at https://www.maxqda.com/trial for download.)

 ## 3. Summarized_Results.xlsx